encoredev/encore/docs/ts/concepts/benefits.md

 ---
 seotitle: Benefits of using Encore.ts
-seodesc: Get to know the benefits of using Encore's Backend SDK for TypeScript to build cloud-native backend applications.
+seodesc: Get to know the benefits of using Encore's Backend Framework for TypeScript to build cloud-native backend applications.
 title: Benefits of using Encore.ts
 toc: false
 lang: ts